ronakg/awesome-flickr-gallery-plugin/README.txt

 new menu
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Configure plugin using Awesome Flickr Gallery settings page
-1. Place [AFG_gallery] in your posts and/or pages to show the gallery
+1. Place [AFG_gallery] in your posts and/or pages to show the default gallery or create new galleries with different settings and insert the generated code

 == Frequently Asked Questions ==